Skylake-dev/Notes/Machine Learning/Machine Learning.md

 where:
 - `Ld(`**`w`**`)` is the error on the data (e.g. RSS)
 - `Lw(`**`w`**`)` is the model complexity (e.g. squared sum of the norm of the weights)
-- `λ` is a parameter that we can tweak to decide how "heavy" we want to regularize (usually very small: 10^-8 to 10^-6)
+- `λ` is a parameter that we can tweak to decide how "heavily" we want to regularize (usually very small: 10^-8 to 10^-6)

 The optimized weights are computed in a similar way as RSS and ML:
 ![ridge_optimal](assets/ridge_optimal.png)
 The effect of this technique is to "smooth" the value of the parameters uniformely towards 0 (avoid overfitting) while still maintaining a closed form solution.
 I can use this approach also to test models with many features to see how they work.

-NOTE: another intesting point is that the matrix is always invertible.
+NOTE: another interesting point is that the matrix is always invertible.

 - LASSO REGULARIZATION